oitee/oitee.github.io/_posts/2021-12-31-deploying-to-google-cloud-compute.md

 - A lot of the heavy lifting for deploying the code is managed behind-the-scenes by the PaaS (i.e., Heroku).
 - However, we are giving up the ability to control the system, when we use PaaS.
 For example, we might want to use one hardware for running multiple applications (to have better cost efficiency).
-- IaaS needs to be set up only once, after which it becomes as maleable as any linux machine, which means that the languages and run-times supported will not be limited
+- IaaS needs to be set up only once, after which it becomes as maleable as any linux machine, which means that the languages and run-times supported will not be limited.

+`octopus`—deployed using GCE—can be accessed here: [https://octopus.otee.dev](https://octopus.otee.dev)

-### References:
+### References

 - [https://www.redhat.com/en/topics/cloud-computing/iaas-vs-paas-vs-saas](https://www.redhat.com/en/topics/cloud-computing/iaas-vs-paas-vs-saas)
 - [https://cloud.google.com/free/docs/gcp-free-tier/#compute](https://cloud.google.com/free/docs/gcp-free-tier/#compute)